vargatn/synthetic/README.md

 * prepare the image data and source catalog for further processing
 * use the metacalibration algorithm to estimate the shear and response terms of the source catalog

-## Installation

-At the moment this package is installed from github, we are actively working to bring this to conda and pip

-    git clone git@github.com:vargatn/synthetic.git

-then install via setup.py

-    python setup.py install

-**Dependencies**
-To make the end-to-end data generation, rendering and metacalibration steps work there is a fair bit of external packages which need to work together

-This can be quite complex to install together, so we designed the package in a compartmentalized way, so that the different stages can be used with some dependencies missing

-It is our aim to provide a working ipython kernel on the DESC machines, and locally at the USM, where the package is validated to run.

-Key dependencies and versions are listed below:

-**TBA**

 ## Getting Started
 For a first time user, please start with the tutorial notebook series in the [tutorial](./tutorial/README.md) folder.

 Right now the best way to run this package is via a pre set conda environment.